kyleoneill/algorithms-and-data-structures/vocab.md

     for the implementation of the table to be refactored without breaking compatiblity, as long as `open` always returns an `int` referring to a table entry.
+- Covariance
+  - Covarient - Subtyping relation of simple types are preserved for complex ones.
+A list constructor is covarient if `Cat` is a subtype of `Animal` and a `List<Cat>` is a subtype of `List<Animal>`.
+  - Contravariant - Subtyping relation of simple types are reversed for complex ones.
+A function type constructor is contravariant if a function that converts an `Animal` to a `String` is a subtype of one that converts a `Cat` to a `String`.
+  - Invariant - No variance in use.
+  - Covariance is the quality of becoming more specific (`Cat` is covariant to `Animal`) and contravariance is the quality of becoming more general `Animal` is contravariant to `Cat`).